Holding Pond Site Selection and Design

 Holding pond construction and monitoring

-- Place soil for dykes in six-inch lifts and compact with a sheeps-foot packer.
+- Place soil for dikes in six-inch lifts and compact with a sheeps-foot packer.

-- Do not use topsoil for the construction of dykes.
+- Do not use topsoil for the construction of dikes.

 Soil performance is greatly improved by using the proper construction techniques.
 A detailed site investigation will allow an engineer to recommend construction techniques that will ensure groundwater safety.